 Associate Medical Editors

 Karl T. Rew, MD, is an associate professor in the department of family medicine at the University of Michigan Medical School in Ann Arbor.
-He worked in a multispecialty group private practice in San Diego, California, for 10 years before moving to Michigan in 2006.
-Dr Rew teaches medical students and residents, provides patient care in the Japanese Family Health Program, and has clinical interests in urology and urgent care.
+He is a principal faculty member for the University of Michigan family medicine residency program and co-leads the residency academic pathway.
+Dr Rew teaches medical students, provides patient care in the Japanese Family Health Program, and has clinical interests in urology and urgent care.

-Kate Rowland, MD, FAAFP, is the vice chair of education and an associate professor in the department of family medicine at Rush Medical College at Rush University in Chicago, Illinois.
-She is core faculty at the Rush Copley Family Medicine Residency and vice chair of education in the department of family medicine at Rush Medical College.
-Dr Rowland’s clinical interests include women's health and pediatrics, and her academic interests include undergraduate, graduate, and continuing medical education.
-She enjoys working with all authors to make a manuscript become a great monograph.
+Kate Rowland, MD, FAAFP, is the vice chair of education and an associate professor in the department of family medicine at Rush Medical College at Rush University in Chicago.
+Her clinical interests include women's health and pediatrics, and her academic interests include undergraduate, graduate, and continuing medical education.

 Barry D. Weiss, MD, FAAFP, Chair

 S. Lindsey Clarke, MD, FAAFP, is a professor at the Medical University of South Carolina Area Health Education Consortium (AHEC) and associate program director of the Self Regional Healthcare Family Medicine Residency in Greenwood, South Carolina.
 He directs medical student rotations and is chair of the continuing medical education and physician’s excellence committees at the medical center.
 Dr Clarke’s main clinical and teaching interests include hypertension and care of medically underserved patients.